lichen999/lichen999.github.io/_pages/research.md

 - Strategic Responses to Personalized Pricing and Demand for Privacy: An Experiment, with Inácio Bó and Rustamjan Hakimov

-- Respecting priorities versus respecting preferences in school choice: When is there a tradeoff? with [Estelle Cantillon](http://ecantill.ulb.be/){:target="_blank"} and [Juan Pereyra](https://sites.google.com/site/juanspereyrabarreiro/){:target="_blank"}

-- Emissions trading schemes and directed technological change: Evidence from China, with Ruijie Tian and Xiaojun Yang

 ### work in progress

+- Respecting priorities versus respecting preferences in school choice: When is there a tradeoff? with [Estelle Cantillon](http://ecantill.ulb.be/){:target="_blank"} and [Juan Pereyra](https://sites.google.com/site/juanspereyrabarreiro/){:target="_blank"} *[working paper coming soon]*

+- Emissions trading schemes and directed technological change: Evidence from China, with Ruijie Tian and Xiaojun Yang *[working paper coming soon]*

 - Optimal design of wait list under black market, with Rustamdjan Hakimov and Somouaoga Bonkoungou